-The point at which horse cloths gave way to shaped saddles is lost in the mists of time.
+The point at which horse cloths gave way to shaped saddles is unknown.
 The scanty evidence suggest that earliest fully shaped saddle was in use in Europe from the second century before the Common Era.
-Evidence becomes much more prevalent in the first century CE in the Roman Empire, showing four horned saddles, which despite their lack of stirrups, are highly effective in military use.
+Evidence becomes much more prevalent in the first century CE in the Roman Empire, showing four horned saddles, which, despite their lack of stirrups, are highly effective in military use.

 The limited quantity and quality of evidence means that any reconstruction of such a saddle demands a lot of conjecture.
 As a point of fundamental philosophy, it should never be assumed that there was only one way of doing anything, even in a single culture over a limited period, let alone over the vast geographical spread of the earlier Roman Empire, and the hundreds of years until horned saddles were supplanted by stirrup-bearing saddles.

 Stirrup-bearing saddles were carried into Europe in the later fifth and early sixth century by the migrating tribes who overran the Western provinces of the Roman Empire.
-Their original form having low arches was never superseded, although as cavalry developed as a primary military mode, low saddles were relegated to civilian riding in the West, although continued in military us in the East until influenced from the West during the era of the Crusades.
+Their original form having low arches was never superseded, although as cavalry developed as a primary military mode, low saddles were relegated to civilian riding in the West, although continued in military use in the East until influenced from the West during the era of the Crusades.

-Copyright: Timothy George Dawson 2017
+Copyright: Timothy George Dawson 2021